Arduino-IRremote/Arduino-IRremote/README.md

 - LED feedback is always enabled for sending.
 It can only be disabled by using `#define NO_LED_SEND_FEEDBACK_CODE` or `#define NO_LED_FEEDBACK_CODE`.
 - The second parameter of the function `IrSender.begin(uint_fast8_t aSendPin, bool aEnableLEDFeedback)` has changed to `uint_fast8_t aFeedbackLEDPin`.
 Therefore this function call no longer works as expected because it uses the old boolean value of e.g. `ENABLE_LED_FEEDBACK` which evaluates to true or 1 as pin number of the LED feedback pin number.
 - New experimental Velux send function.
+- Send function for Marantz version of the RC5x protocol.
+This protocol has an additional 6 bit command extension and adds a short pause after the address is sent to identify this variant of the protocol.

 ## New features of version 4.x
 - **Since 4.3 `IrSender.begin(DISABLE_LED_FEEDBACK)` will no longer work**, use `#define NO_LED_SEND_FEEDBACK_CODE` instead.